Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Deploy Space Mines (*n*)<a name="DeploySpaceMines_unitAbility"></a>
 <div>

 During the [Production step](#user-content-Production_TacticalActionStep) of a Tactical Action, the active player may deploy a number of [Space Mines](#user-content-SpaceMines) in the just activated System up to the number of [Deploy Space Mines](#user-content-DeploySpaceMines_unitAbility) abilities her units in the System have  (in most cases, Space Mines will be deployed by Cruisers, each of them being able to deploy 2).
-Each Space Mine costs 2 resources and must be placed on one of the borders of the System (Wormholes are not borders).
+Each Space Mine costs 2 resources and must be placed on one of the edges of the System.
 Place a flag of the active player on each Space Mine built to indicate their ownership.
 </div>

 #### Invasion Defence (*n*)<a name="InvasionDefence_unitAbility"></a>